 - SAT: Verifies and receives the electronic invoices and other certified tax documents in order to validate them.

-What are invoicing requirements for foreign companies in Guatemala?
+What are the invoicing requirements for a foreign company in Guatemala?

-To comply with invoicing requirements for foreign companies in Guatemala per Government Agreement 5-2013 (articles 29 and 30), legal entities must issue invoices meeting these criteria:
+To comply with invoicing requirements in Guatemala per Government Agreement 5-2013 (articles 29 and 30), legal entities must issue invoices meeting these criteria:

 - It is clearly marked as an “invoice”